 GREENTRAVEL

-Greenery is an integral part of healthy and livable urban environments.
-The GREENTRAVEL project focuses on studying the greenery of urban travel environments from various perspectives.
-The project will produce a novel understanding of the quality, availability and wellbeing impacts of green urban travel environments.
-Furthermore, it will produce knowledge on how equitably green exposure during travel and related wellbeing impacts are available to urban populations.
-It provides approaches and analysis on where to add greenery to advance equity.
+The GREENTRAVEL Project aims to leverage recent developments in urban informatics to produce novel understandings on the importance, availability and wellbeing impacts of urban travel greenery experienced by people in their everyday active travel environments.
+Furthermore, it will produce new knowledge on how equitably green exposure during travel and related wellbeing impacts are available to urban populations.
+It shall leverage this knowledge to develop new analyses and approaches to add greenery in urban travel environments to advance equity in European cities.

-When successful, the project will produce transformational knowledge on the importance, availability and equity of green urban travel environments.
+The project will contribute to transformational knowledge on the importance, availability and equity of green urban travel environments.
 It will produce completely new open methods and transferable procedures for analysing green travel environments in Europe and beyond.

-The project is funded by the European Research Council and lasts for five years 2023-2027.
+GREENTRAVEL is a European Research Council Consolidator Grant project of Tuuli Toivonen, and lasts for five years (2023 to 2027).

 Publications